rafaelallan/the-olive-tree/README.md

 * The form fields are required and validate correctly before the form is submitted.

+### Bugs

+* The footer on the Contact page was floating on the page because there wasn't content enough to push the footer to the bottom of the page.
+After adding `min-height` attribute obtained from the Stackoverlow, it helped to push to the bottom.
+Credit has been given in the appropriate section.

 ## Technology Used

 * HTML5 for the website structure.